Monte Dolack: Life and career

 Dolack was born in May 1950 to Michael George and Mary (Miller) D. Dolack.
 His father had two sons from a previous marriage (Bob and Bill), while Mary gave birth to Monte and his sister, Marlene.
 He graduated from Great Falls High School in 1968.
 In his senior year, Dolack was chosen to design the cover of the GFHS yearbook, The Roundup.
 His design was a then-fashionable contemporary art work (similar to a Jackson Pollock image) which a teacher in 2006 later described as "flat-out ugly".

 He attended Montana State University in Bozeman from 1969 to 1970 and the University of Montana in Missoula from 1970 to 1974, graduating with a bachelor's degree from the latter institution.
 While an undergraduate (in the days before Microsoft PowerPoint), Dolack often drew charts and graphs for the University of Montana Bureau of Business and Economic Research, which turned his work into photographic slides.
 Dolack married Linda LaFond in 1970, but they divorced in 1972.
 After graduation, Dolack was employed by the Anaconda Copper Company and was a member of "Out of Sight" (a rock band).

 He is generally considered to have begun his professional artistic career in 1974.
 Dolack gained local notice for designing posters for the Crystal Theater, an art film theater in Missoula.
-By 1997, original Crystal Theater posters were collectors' items.
+By 1997, original Crystal Theater posters were collector's items.
 Dolack also created posters which he sold as artwork.
 Among his most important early works is "Yahoo," which depicts a cowgirl on a horse and an anti-nuclear power symbol at the bottom.
 Dolack created the poster to commemorate the day the Missoula City Council voted to ban nuclear facilities within the city limits.
 Beginning in 1978, Dolack had a studio located at 132 W. Front Street in Missoula.
 A 48-page color collection of his poster art, Catalog of Posters & Prints: Crystal Theatre, was published in 1982.

 Dolack married artist Mary Beth Percival on May 11, 1984.
 The same year, he began a series of works known as the "Invader series."
 The works feature animals "invading" human habitat, such as ducks swimming in a bathtub or a bear lying on the couch in a den in a house.
 The following year, Dolack—who was already "a nationally known poster artist"—produced the cover of the book, Wings to the Orient: Pan American Clipper Planes, 1935–1945: A Pictorial History.
 Dolack's father, Michael, died the same year.